xamidev/blankos/README.md

+# ⚠️ Disclaimer

+Abandonded project for now.
+I spent too much time on OSdeving for pathetic results.
+Will maybe try again in some years.

 # Blank OS

 Rewritten 32-bit Protected Mode monolithic version of Blank OS for the x86 processor architecture.
 Features a framebuffer and serial port driver.
 The OS relies on an old, legacy version of GRUB as the bootloader.
 This *should* be GRUB 2 compatible.